pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

         value: 10k
 ```

-as well as the behaviors for scaling up and down under `global.cluster.autoscaling.behavior`
+As well as the behaviors for scaling up and down under `global.cluster.autoscaling.behavior`.
 ```
   scaleDown:
     stabilizationWindowSeconds: 300